 The Norma Slepecky Undergraduate Research Prize is endowed in memory of Professor Norma Slepecky, a distinguished auditory neuroanatomist, by her family, friends and colleagues.
 Undergraduate students are eligible to compete for the Slepecky Prize if their research projects are based in the full range of applied biological and engineering sciences and the natural sciences.
-These include audiology, bioengineering, communication sciences and disorders, neuroscience, and psychology (including their clinical applications) and in the natural sciences biology, chemistry, earth Sciences, and physics.
+These include audiology, bioengineering, communication sciences and disorders, neuroscience, bio-inspired technology, and psychology (including their clinical applications) and in the natural sciences biology, chemistry, earth sciences, and physics.
 Women undergraduate students are strongly encouraged to apply.

 B. Document Requirements: Students wishing to compete for the Slepecky Prize are required to submit documentary evidence of their research as undergraduates.
 The undergraduate research must be conducted prior to the prize submission date.
 This can take the form of:

 D. Student’s submittal packet should be a single pdf document for easier distribution to the review committee.
-In addition to the research documents to be reviewed, it should include the required coversheet (email firstname.lastname@example.org for coversheet form), a cover letter from the student and brief resume.
+In addition to the research documents to be reviewed, it should include the required coversheet, a cover letter from the student and brief resume.
 The cover letter must include full contact information, a little about the student, the research overview, an outline of the particular aspects of the research being presented, summary of the findings and a rational for why it is important.
 It should also include where the research was presented or published.
 The fillable coversheet can be downloaded from the WiSE website.

 E. The submittal should be sent by 4:00 on the deadline date (generally mid to late March) to Sharon Alestalo, WiSE Program Director, at firstname.lastname@example.org.
 Questions can also be directed to Ms. Alestalo at 315.443.3419.